-Creating creative content that shows this kind of material about your small business makes your followers more familiar with your brand and keeps you at the top of their minds.
+Creating clevercontent that shows this kind of material about your small business makes your followers more familiar with your brand and keeps you at the top of their minds.

-Followers are attracted to your brand because they are interested in your product, identify with your mindset, or are interested in your content.
-Anyway, they are there because they’ve engaged with you in some way, so you may increase that bond that ties you by sharing the spotlight.
+Followers are attracted to your brand because they are interested in your properties, identify with your mindset, and are engaged by your content.
+You can increase this affinity with your agency by sharing the spotlight.

 9. Social proof

-People want to know what they are buying is legit, that the product matches its claims and that they’ll get their money’s worth.
+People want to know what they are buying is legit, and that the property matches its claims.
 Getting your customers involved in your small business and collecting reviews or testimonials is a great way to build trust with your existing and future customers.

 As we touched on before, we’re all curious about what happens behind the scenes.
-Another great way to draw attention to your small business is by sharing information about the things that are part of your company’s culture and what make it so great; maybe you have a slide in the office, you make great retreats, or celebrate accomplishments in a peculiar way that you may show through a Facebook post.
+Another of the great Facebook post ideas for real estate agents is to draw attention to your small business by sharing information about your company’s culture and what makes it great.

 Take this photo taken of the LeadsBridge team during last year’s Mega Camp, and was posted on our LinkedIn profile.
 It helped us engage with our audience and helped our customers get to know us a little more.